jkruse/dataflex-webapis/README.md

 Copy `AppHtml/Custom` and the `AppSrc/*API.pkg` files to your workspace.
 If you don't have the `AppHtml/Custom` folder, see "How to get it" above.

-Include these two lines in your `index.html`:
+Include these two lines in your `index.html` (if your application only runs on fairly modern browsers, you can probably omit the first one):

     <script src="https://unpkg.com/core-js-bundle/minified.js"></script>
     <script src="Custom/index.js"></script>